UP2066076/LegoApplcation/README.md

 ## Documentation

+- Used ajax only for social media icons, and for nothing else.

 - Have used HTML, CSS and JS with the express library.

 - Created a forms to register users.